How Does Lobbying Benefit the Government?

 Lobbyists ensure that important issues don’t get pushed aside.
 The daily routine of a legislator is full of people asking for support of their issues.
 You may feel good after you have that sit down with a legislator, but will the legislator remember your issue a couple of days later or even a couple of weeks later?
 With so many people coming forward with urgent issues, it can be difficult for a legislator to identify top priorities.

-Lobbyists can work to help build urgency for an issue and provide consistent awareness of an issue.
+How does lobbying benefit the government?
+Another way is that lobbyists can work to help build urgency for an issue and provide consistent awareness of an issue.
 They can schedule meetings and communications to keep the important issues at the legislators’ top of mind so that they don’t get forgotten or pushed aside for other issues.
 Most people don’t have time to do this kind of checking in and reminding.
-To learn more about lobbying, check out our blog to see how lobbying benefits the government.
+To learn more about lobbying, check out our blog.

 Lockhart Group for Lobbying